tsatria03/CookyCraze/docks/readme.txt

 Required.
 Set to true to completely hide this achievement from the achievements menu and achievement statistics screen until it is unlocked.
 Set to false to show it as locked with a hint available, which is the default behavior.
 Recommended for achievements tied to content locked behind a rank, such as minigames, so players are not shown entries for systems they have not encountered yet.
 Once unlocked, a hidden achievement appears in both screens like any other achievement.
 Hidden achievements are also excluded from the total count until unlocked.
 For example, if there are 207 achievements but 128 are hidden and none unlocked, the menu will show 0 of 79, giving no indication that hidden achievements exist at all.

+dice.table

+Location: data/config/tables/dice.table

+Defines all dice roller settings including dice types, modifier options, payout tiers, bet limits, sounds, and outcome messages.

+dice_types
+A comma separated list of die sizes available in the dice type list, for example 2,4,6,8,12,20.
+Each value is the number of sides on that die.
+You can add or remove values freely.

+max_dice_count
+The maximum number of dice the player can roll at once.
+Controls how high the number of dice list goes.
+Set to 20 to allow up to 20 dice.

+modifiers
+A comma separated list of modifier values available in the modifier list, for example -10,-5,-3,-1,0,1,3,5,10.
+Negative values subtract from the total.
+Zero means no modifier.

+min_bet
+The minimum amount of any item a player must bet per roll.
+Set to 1 to allow any positive bet.

+max_bet
+The maximum amount of any item a player can bet per roll.
+Set to 0 to allow unlimited bets.

+confirm_threshold
+Format: confirm_threshold=amount:use_percent

+Triggers a yes or no confirmation prompt when the bet meets or exceeds the threshold.
+Works the same way as in jacks.table and slots.table.

+min_target
+The lowest target score the player is allowed to enter.
+Prevents trivially easy targets.

+max_target
+The highest target score the player is allowed to enter.
+Set to 0 for no upper limit.

+shake_sound
+Sound to play when the dice are rolled.
+Relative to sounds/minigames/.
+Supports random range syntax.

+land_sound
+Sound to play when the dice land.
+Relative to sounds/minigames/.
+Supports random range syntax.

+win_sound
+Sound to play when the player wins.

+lose_sound
+Sound to play when the player loses.

+Payouts section.
+Format: margin:multiplier:sound:message

+Defines payout tiers based on how much the roll total exceeds the target.

+margin
+How much the roll total must exceed the target for this tier to apply.
+The highest matching tier is always used.
+Use -1 for the loss entry, which fires when the total falls short of the target.

+multiplier
+The payout multiplier applied to the bet.
+The bet amount is deducted before rolling, and the winnings replace it.
+Set to 0 for a loss with no return.

+sound
+The sound to play for this payout tier.
+Relative to sounds/minigames/.

+message
+The text spoken after the roll.
+Supports the following placeholders.

+%roll%    is replaced with the total rolled including the modifier.
+%target%  is replaced with the target score the player set.
+%margin%  is replaced with how much the roll exceeded or fell short of the target.
+%amount%  is replaced with the amount won.
+%item%    is replaced with the name of the item bet, for example cookies or auto cookies.

 jacks.table